urbanopt/urbanopt-cli/README.md

 The `setup-env.sh` generates env variables and stores them in a file `.env_uo.sh` in your home direcotry.

 e.g.
 `$ /Applications/UrbanOptCLI_0.3.1/setup-env.sh`
-`$. ~/.env_uo.sh`
+`$ . ~/.env_uo.sh`

-When launching new shell terminals run `$ . .env_uo.sh` to setup the environment.
+When launching new shell terminals run `$ . ~/.env_uo.s` to setup the environment.

 ### Windows (64-bit Windows 7 – 10)

 First, download the .exe installer.
 Use the GUI installer and choose a directory to install.
-Once installed, open a terminal (Powershell, cmd and GitBash are supported) and run the provided setup script for that shell (below are the setup scripts for each respective shell environment).
+Once installed, open a terminal (Powershell, Windows CMD and GitBash are supported) and run the provided setup script for that shell (below are the setup scripts for each respective shell environment).

 #### Bash (or GitBash for Windows)
 ```
 $ c:/urbanopt-cli-0.3.1/setup-env.sh
-$. ~/.env_uo.sh
+$ . ~/.env_uo.sh
 ```

 #### Powershell
 ```
-$c:\urbanopt-cli-0.3.1\setup-env.ps1
+$ c:\urbanopt-cli-0.3.1\setup-env.ps1
-$ . $HOME\.env_uo.ps1
+$ . ~\.env_uo.ps1
 ```
 #### Windows Command Prompt
 ```
-$ cd c:\urbanopt-cli-0.3.1\setup-env.bat
+$ c:\urbanopt-cli-0.3.1\setup-env.bat
-$ %HOME%\.env_uo.bat
+$ %HOMEPATH%\.env_uo.bat
 ```

 When launching new shell terminals run the correct enviroment config (e.g. `$ . .env_uo.sh`) to setup the environment.